KaiTries/MasterThesis/README.md

 - [ ] Allow agents to find new protocols -> enable hypermedia controls
 - [ ] Agents need to know what roles other agents are capable off -> agent representation
+- [ ] Agents also need to reason on new protocols -> Can they particpate in them?
+Can they enact some role?

 ### Environment